awaisrauf/Awesome-CV-Foundational-Models/README.md

 # <p align=center>`Awesome CV Foundational Models`</p>

-A curated list of awesome papers in computer vision.
-This paper supplements our survey paper.
+A curated list of awesome foundational models in computer vision.
+This repo supplements our survey paper.
 We intend to continuously update it.

 We strongly encourage authors of relevant works to make a pull request and add their paper's information.